Aarsh2001/Aarsh2001/README.md

 - 📫 How to reach me **aarshchaube@gmail.com**

 - ⚡ Fun fact **I'm a drummer with a liking for metal music**
+- 📌 If you're an AI enthusiast like me, do the join our [Paper Reading Group](https://discord.gg/wyY7V3Uj) at Ivy !

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->